Division 296 Tax Calculator: How much will you pay?

 What about defined benefit pensions?

-If you have a defined benefit pension, its value will be counted towards your Super balance.
+If you have a defined benefit pension, its value, including any associated pension payments, may be counted towards your Super balance.
 Special rules apply, and any tax might be deferred in some cases.
+Further consultation will determine valuation and timing of tax for these interests.

 Liability & Timing